 Coming from a musical family.
 Malone’s ears were opened by Tool, Oingo Boingo, and Metallica.
 “The song ‘Fade To Black’ always sticks out.
 It was dark music during dark times as a teen.
 That song actually helped me out.”

 Malone has played for a succession of bands and toured the country.
 His resume includes psychobilly (Ghost Town Hangmen) and hard rock (Five Against One).
 After becoming a fixture on the Santa Cruz punk scene, Malone met Kenney and went on to perform together in various bands, sharing the stage with NOFX, Reverend Horton Heat, and Suicidal Tendencies.

 Since 2014, Mack, Malone, and Kenney have welded their musical vocabularies together for the well-oiled sonic mechanism now known as Trez Maschine.
 With three-part harmonies and dazzling musicianship, new recordings are being readied.
 The band continues to grow an excited fan base with their precision-wound set list and the promise of powerful music.

 Cool Beans | Freedom | NailsNo Bridge | Rope Swing | Shark BaitTree Fort | Dancing BonesDay in The Life | Get LoudPink & Grey | Rise

-Logo in Illustrator format Trez Maschine Logo in JPEG format Trez Maschine Logo on PNG Format PR Image of the Band in Full Color PR Image of band in Black and White
+Logo in Illustrator format Logo in JPEG format Logo in PNG Format PR Image (Color) PR Image (Black and White)